Code-Institute-Submissions/data-centric/README.md

 ## UX

-The UX/UI of this website was designed to simple and clear for any end user.
+The UX/UI of this website was designed to be simple and clear for any end user.
 Materialize was utilised to achieve this goal where their navigation templates were used.

 ## Features

-View Properties (Homepage)
+- View Properties (Homepage)
     - A collection of properties that have been added.
 Expandable div's that contain additional property information.
-Add property
+- Add property
     - Contains a form that sends user entered property values to the database in order to be viewed later.
-Edit Property
+- Edit Property
     - Retrieves fields from the database based on user selection, enabling the user to manipulate the values in related fields.
-Delete Property
+- Delete Property
     - Removes the selected property from the database.
-Mobile friendly
+- Mobile friendly
     - Utilizes a side navigation bar to enable mobile usability.

 ### Future Improvements